ataradov/usb-sniffer-lite/README.md

 [USB Descriptor and Request Parser](https://eleccelerator.com/usbdescreqparser/) that is very helpful with decoding of the standard descriptors and requests.

+The compiled binary needs to have CRC value updated to be recognized by the RP2040.
+This can be done using [this](https://github.com/ataradov/tools/tree/master/bin2uf2) tool.

 ## Hardware Connections

 USB D+ and D- signals can be directly connected to the MCU pins.
 The default